brianoure/space-systems/satellites/telemetry/telemetry-construction.md

 This is just a model telemetry frame.
 Complex satellites require significantly larger frames with more complex data <br>
 (I'll include an advanced example in this same directory at a later time)

-The frame starting with the MSB, is arranged as follows:
+The frame, starting with the MSB, is arranged as follows:
 - unsigned long preamble
 - unsigned long position_latitude
 - unsigned long position_longitude